moth-quantum/MicroMoth/docs/micropython.rst

     .. classmethod:: measure(qubit,bit)

         Adds a measure gate, which extracts a bit of output from the given qubit.
+        Note that measurements are always applied at the end, irrespective of where they are placed in the circuit.

+    .. classmethod:: measure_all()

+        Adds a measure gate for each qubit, reading out to a bit with the same index.
+        If no classical register is present, one is formed of the required size.

     .. attribute:: num_qubits